The Greener Golf Network

 There are approximately 30 golf clubs in Leicestershire and Rutland.
 Besides tees, fairways and greens, all the courses have substantial areas of land that can be better used for the recovery of nature and biodiversity.

-In 2021 the Greener Golf Group was formed.
+In 2021, the Greener Golf Network was formed.
 A small group of clubs began to work together to discuss and share ideas on how golf clubs can meet their growing environmental challenges together.
-Leicestershire and Rutland Wildlife Trust has been working with the Greener Golf Group since the beginning, offering our expertise to help meet this demanding challenge.
+They run conferences and site visits to clubs that are showing the way forward.
+Leicestershire and Rutland Wildlife Trust has been working with the Greener Golf Network since the beginning, offering our expertise to help meet this demanding challenge.

 Sustainability in Golf